Involuntary Commitment: Patient and Public Rights

 Involuntary Commitment Laws

-Federal law addressing involuntary commitment is generally limited to criminal procedure, including civil commitment of a sexually dangerous person as well as hospitalization of:
+Federal law addressing involuntary commitment is part of criminal procedure.
+This includes the civil commitment of a sexually dangerous person.

-- Defendants found not guilty by reason of insanity;
+- Defendants found not guilty because of insanity

-- Persons due for release but suffering from mental disease.
+- Persons due for release but suffering from mental impairment

-Civil commitment laws in most states authorize the following kinds of involuntary confinement and treatment:
+Civil commitment laws in most states allow the following kinds of involuntary confinement:

-The following is a sampling of state involuntary commitment laws (the involuntary confinement of sex offenders is typically addressed separately), with links to the statutes:
+The following is a sampling of state involuntary commitment laws:

-- California - An authorized person (peace officer, mental health professional, etc.) must establish probable cause for involuntary commitment by proving that the patient is a danger to others, a danger to themselves, or is "gravely disabled as a result of the mental disorder."
+- California - An authorized person (peace officer, mental health professional, etc.) must establish probable cause for involuntary commitment.
+They must prove the patient is a danger to others, a threat to themselves, or is "gravely disabled as a result of the mental disorder."

 Standards for Treatment and Confinement

-In Florida patients must be given notice of their rights in a care facility, including the right "to receive the least-restrictive, available treatment" possible.
-Also, Florida requires that the use of "restraints, seclusion, isolation," and other, more-extreme measures "may never be used for punishment, convenience of staff, or to compensate for inadequate staffing."
+In Florida, patients must receive notice of their rights in a care facility.
+These rights include the right "to receive the least-restrictive, available treatment" possible.
+Also, Florida prohibits using "restraints, seclusion, isolation," and other, more extreme measures.
+They are not used for punishment or the convenience of staff.

-The state is within its rights to involuntarily commit you or a loved one to a mental health facility if it can prove that confinement is necessary, but it must follow due process.
-This means you (or a loved one) have the right to defend against such an action in court.
-If in doubt, reach out to a local health care law attorney for guidance.
+The state can commit you or a loved one to a mental health facility.
+It must prove that confinement is necessary and follow due process.
+You or your loved one can defend against such a petition.
+Speak to a local healthcare law attorney for guidance.